zachjob/bitmaker/README.md

 1. The **url**, broken down into three parts: `host`, `path`, and `query string`
   + The **host** is the part of the url that doesn't change on a website.
 If you go to https://alexa.bitmaker.co/weeks/current, the host is `alexa.bitmaker.co`
   + The **path**, or the route we're taking in the website.
 In https://github.com/bitmakerlabs/bb-election-part-1, the path is `/bitmakerlabs/bb-election-part-1`
   + The **query string** contains additional parameters not in the path.
-In https://www.google.ca/search?q=spongebob, the query is everything after `?`, `q=spongebob`
+In https://www.google.ca/search?q=spongebob, the query is everything after `?`, so `q=spongebob` is the query
 1. The **body**.
 Sometimes the body is called `data`.
 In a `GET` request, the body is empty, but in a `POST`, it'll contain data.
 This data can be in multiple formats, but today it'll all be JSON, like this: `{ "key" : "value" }`

-There are other parts as well, but this is what you'll need for this assignment.
+There are other parts to a request as well, but what we laid out above is what you'll need for this assignment.

 The server you'll be interacting with is deployed at:
 + https://bb-election-api.herokuapp.com/